-You may come to see us as a private patient either in Twyford or in London.
-Appointments in Twyford are available Monday , Wednesday and Thursday and we also operate a weekly clinic on Tuesday in Harley Street.
+You may come to see us as a private patient in Twyford.
+Appointments in Twyford are available Monday , Tuesday, Wednesday and Thursday.
 All nursing treatments are carried out at the Twyford clinic but treatment programmes are not available to children.

 All our consultations with the medical practitioners are made via our reception (tel: 01962 718000) on an appointment basis.
 Each consultation with the doctor takes place individually in a private room.
 Please feel free to be accompanied by a relative or friend.
 Our waiting areas provide complimentary drinks and newspapers.

 We endeavour at all times to respect the privacy and dignity of all our patients with the policies and procedures we have in place regarding Data Protection and Patient Information as well as individual facilities on each of our sites.
 All enquirers to the Clinic receive a Welcome Pack with all the details of the Clinic and information relative to their condition.

 Charges are per item of service.
 Time is allowed for that service and the actual time taken may be a little longer or a little shorter than the time allocated, depending on individual circumstances.
 All patients are required to pay after each appointment, and for dispensed items ordered between treatments, to pay in advance.
 We accept cash, cheques and payment cards.
 Please notify reception staff (who will offer appropriate advice) if you have any mobility problems offer appropriate advice as some parts of the Clinic have more restricted access.
 We reserve the right to charge in the case of non attendance.

 The following text explains what a new patient can expect from their first consultation visit to the Clinic.

 Dr Julian Kenyon explains – “When we see a patient for the first time, we will often have already had some email or telephone contact with that particular patient and therefore we may have some detailed idea of what the presenting problem might be.